vildekristine99/DAT110-oblig2/README.md

 ### Handing in the project

 Each group must hand in a link on Canvas to a git-repository containing their implementation.
-You should keep the unit-test in the project as they are as we will use these for testing your implementation.

 Please remember to hand-in as a member of a group in Canvas: https://hvl365-my.sharepoint.com/:w:/g/personal/akv_hvl_no/EdkQXNKVjmhPrHNtD3n5r74B6KSb7DwmVYf9MA3SIUA4Sw?e=hC5Q9i